- The nominator will review the narrative below or download it here.

 - Complete the BHI youth stakeholder prioritization survey.
-In doing so, the research assistant will contribute a youth perspective on the brain health risk and protective factors in Sarasota and/or Bradenton, Florida, share his/her perspective of how the COVID-19 pandemic has affected the community, and help to shape the research that is conducted in the community.
+In doing so, the research assistant will contribute a youth perspective on the brain health risk and protective factors in their community, and help to shape the research, community engagement, and intervention agenda.

-- Manage and respond to project related email.
+- Manage and respond to project related emails.

 - Receive support in the college undergraduate and graduate admissions process through letters of introduction and personal outreach by BHI faculty to the scholars’ top college choices.